cyber-ted/Teds-Awesome/README.md

  - Firefox
  - Vifm
  - cmus
- - st (Please do not use the binary of the simple terminal which is stterm, instead compile it from <a href="git://git.suckless.org/st"> suckless</a>.
-However, if you really want to use stterm then alter the rc.lua to match it).
+ - st (Please do not use the binary of the simple terminal which is stterm, instead compile it from git://git.suckless.org/st. However, if you really want to use stterm then alter the rc.lua to match it).

 ## Ctrl+C and V